scouten/ericscouten.travel/content/2022/04-15+utah/01-spokane-and-salt-lake-city/index.md

 bounds = {sw = [40.534, -122.869], ne = [47.642, -111.894]}
 cover = "es-4329-013"
 cover_cdn_key = "img/v1/2022/04/es-4329-013"
+cover_alt = "An aerial view from high altitude looking down over a vast range of snow-covered mountains and ridges, with a hazy horizon and a deep blue sky fading to lighter tones near the top of the frame."
 +++

 For something a little different, I drove across the state today before heading to Utah for a few days to visit family.
 (Why?
 I need to be in eastern Washington right away when I get back.)